zendesk/gptr-mcp/README.md

 3. Ensure all dependencies are installed correctly
 4. Check the server logs for error messages

+If you're running with Docker and experiencing connection issues:
+1. Verify the container is running: `docker ps | grep gpt-mcp-server`
+2. Check container logs: `docker logs gpt-mcp-server`
+3. Confirm the server is binding to all interfaces - logs should show listening on 0.0.0.0:8000

 ## 👣 Next Steps

 - Explore the [MCP protocol documentation](https://docs.anthropic.com/claude/docs/model-context-protocol) to better understand how to integrate with Claude